 Assassin's Creed IV: Black Flag Review

-Microsoft Xbox 360Also available on Nintendo Wii-U, PC, Sony PlayStation 3, Sony PlayStation 4 and Microsoft Xbox One
+Reviewed on Microsoft Xbox 360Also available on Nintendo Wii-U, PC, Sony PlayStation 3, Sony PlayStation 4 and Microsoft Xbox One

 In retrospect, Assassin’s Creed III’s Ratonhnhaké:ton (Connor to his friends) was such a downer.
 Ezio Auditore da Firenze was a tough act to follow, a smooth-talking rogue whose story we saw from youth to old age and all the escapades in between.
 In comparison, Connor was a stoic character with one single thing in mind – tracking down his devilishly charming father Haytham Kenway.
 Well, at least we know that charm runs in the family as Edward Kenway, grandfather to Connor, headlines a return to the carefree boisterousness of Ezio and Assassin’s Creed IV is all the stronger for it.